StuFrankish/jubilant-succotash/README.md

 ### To-Do
 - Clean up the CSS and Javascript.
 - Hide the tool buttons when ini "preview" mode.
-- Swap out the javascript "markdown engine" for something that will actually do it.
+- Swap out the javascript "markdown engine" for something that will actually do some complex rendering.

 ### The Basic Editor
 ![image](https://github.com/user-attachments/assets/7248f050-affc-4b17-bb03-1ffb80204fbd)